Beth Hatalmud Rabbinical College: History

 Rabbi Aryeh Leib Malin, along with Rabbi Chaim Wysokier served as the Roshei Hayeshiva.
 After the passing of Rabbi Malin, Harav Chaim Wysokier remained alone at the helm of the Yeshiva.
 Later, after Rabbi Wysokier died, the Yeshiva was led by its three remaining elders, including Harav Shalom Menashe Gotlieb, Harav Yisroel Perkowski and Harav Binyomin Zeilberger.
 After the passing of the Rosh yeshivah Rav Chaim Wyoskeir, there was a din torah to decide who will lead the Yeshiva.
 Many years of confusion and controversy followed.
-Today the hanhala is led by Rabbi Naftali Kaplan along with Rabbi Yehuda Zeilberger and Rabbi Chaim Leib Perkowski, Rabbi Mendel Bromberg also plays a significant role.
-The highest shiur is given by Rabbi Chaim Weinstein followed by Rabbi Leib Weiss and Rabbi Moshe Baron.
-Weekly chaburos are given by Rabbi Yitzchok Rubnitz.
+Today the hanhala is led by Rabbi Naftali Kaplan along with Rabbi Yehuda Zeilberger and Rabbi Chaim Leib Perkowski.

-In 2020 the unmarried student body of the Yeshiva had shrunk sizably, while the Kollel, or the married student body, still remained in approximately the same capacity.
-In addition to this crushing loss of young energy, sky-high housing prices as well as an overall housing shortage were severely threatening the continued and sustainable existence of this legendary Yeshiva community.
-Rabbi Mendel Bromberg and the acting Roshei Yeshiva reached a decision to bring in a fresh face to deliver Shiur in an effort to reinvigorate and restore the flailing Yeshiva.
-The man they chose for this was a brilliant, relatively young Talmudic scholar Rabbi Avrohom Shlomo Katz from Lakewood, NJ.
-Previously, Rabbi Katz had led a prestigious Chabura in Bais Medrash Govoha of Lakewood, and had spent his formative years learning in Yeshiva Gedolah of Paterson under the leadership of Rabbi Eliyahu Chaim Swerdloff shlit"a.
-Rabbi Swerdloff, or as he is popularly known Reb Elyah Chaim, had learnt in Bais Hatalmud for nearly 30 years, eventually coming to deliver chaburos in his home for the Kollel students.
-When the complications arose over who would lead the Yeshiva after Rabbi Chaim Wysokier died, Rabbi Swerdloff left to open his own Yeshiva in the spirit of Bais Hatalmud in Paterson NJ.